Karenjit Kaur – The Untold Story of Sunny Leone

-Karenjit Kaur – The Untold Story of Sunny Leone is a ZEE5 Original web series.
+Karenjit Kaur – The Untold Story of Sunny Leone is a Hindi-language streaming television series.
 The series captures the journey of former pornstar-turned-actor Sunny Leone, born in a middle-class Sikh family, and her makeover from being an innocent girl to an adult film actress and eventually a Bollywood star.
-The twenty-episode biopic premiered on the platform on 16 July 2018 on ZEE5 in multiple languages, including Malayalam, Bengali, Tamil, Telugu, Kannada and Marathi.
+The twenty-episode series premiered on ZEE5 on 16 July 2018 in multiple languages, including Malayalam, Bengali, Tamil, Telugu, Kannada and Marathi.

 Description

-The biopic stars Raj Arjun, Rysa Saujani, Karamvir Lamba, Bijay Jasjit Anand, Grusha Kapoor, Vanish Pradhan and Marc Buckner.
-Karenjit tells her story on her terms, in her inimitable style – one with no regrets.
-Right from her reasons of getting into the adult industry, choosing the name Sunny to owing meeting her husband to the industry itself.
+The biopic features Raj Arjun, Rysa Saujani, Karamvir Lamba, Bijay Jasjit Anand, Grusha Kapoor, Vanish Pradhan, and Marc Buckner.
+Karenjit tells her story on her own terms, in her distinctive style—one without regrets.
+It covers everything from her reasons for entering the adult industry, to her choice of the name Sunny, her meeting with her husband, and insights into the industry itself.

-Directed by Aditya Datt and written by Karan Sharma, the series reveals her history, family, boyfriend-turned-husband Daniel Webber and traces lesser-known facts about her transformation from an adult film star to a popular actress.
+Directed by Aditya Datt and written by Karan Sharma, the series reveals her history, family, and boyfriend-turned-husband Daniel Webber, and explores lesser-known aspects of her transformation from an adult film star to a popular actress.

 The show was primarily shot in Cape Town and Mumbai.
 The shoot was over by May 2018.